zlu/zlu.github.io/teach/singapore.md

 ### Supporting Chinese Students at Singapore Universities

-With Silicon Valley experience and deep understanding of Singapore's education system, I provide specialized computer science tutoring for students studying at Singapore universities.
+With Silicon Valley experience and deep understanding of Singapore's education system, I provide specialized computersing science tutoring for students studying at Singapore universities.
 My expertise in AI, Data Science, and Programming helps students excel in their coursework and research projects.

 ### Sample Universities Supported